Travis Scott Releases First Cacti Hard Seltzer Commercial Featuring Eric Andre [Video]

 Travis Scott releases the first commercial for his Cacti seltzer, featuring Eric Andre.

-If there is one thing we know about Travis Scott this deep in his careers, it’s the fact that he will always keep a nice business collaboration on deck at all times.
+If there is one thing we know about Travis Scott this deep in his career, it’s the fact that he will always keep a nice business collaboration on deck at all times.
 In the past 24 months, we’ve seen him team up with McDonald’s to sell chicken nugget-shaped merchandise, he was the first to give us a virtual concert during our lockdown on Fortnite, and of course, he still has insane sneaker releases every now and then.

 His latest product is a bit different than the others, as he is releasing his own alcoholic beverage.
 With hard seltzers growing in popularity, Travis teamed up with Anheuser-Busch to create Cacti.